 Figure 6.10.1-1: 5GC Network Induced Location Request (5GC-NI-LR) for a UE

-1. The UE registers to the 5GC for emergency services or requests the establishment of a PDU Session related to an applicable regulatory service (e.g., emergency session initiation) or the UE registers or is registered for NR satellite access.
+1. A trigger for AMF to initiate the 5GC-NI-LR procedure happens, e.g. the UE registers to the 5GC for emergency services or requests the establishment of a PDU Session related to an applicable regulatory service (e.g., emergency session initiation) or the AMF decides to verify UE location (country or international area) via LCS service for a UE registering or is registered for NR satellite access.